In keeping with the title of this post, I’m going to be super quick and get right to the point!

 Now, it’s time for some cheese.
 Sliced provolone on top is good or a mix of grated cheddar with mozzarella.
 Use what you have.

-Then add any vegetables you think your family would like.
-Fresh spinach or mushrooms would be good, but my kids have never liked either.
+You could add any vegetables you think your family would like.
+I think chopped green peppers would be good, but my kids have never liked those. 🙂

 Follow the directions on the package for baking.